The Senecio plant genus consists of many members; these can be half hardy annuals or half hardy perennials and range in height from 30 to 90 cm.

 The time that Senecio blooms depends on the species (from early spring through to late on in the winter).

 They carry yellow daisy-like flowers.
 Some common names for Senecio include Ragwort, Cineraria, Groundsel, Chalksticks and Dusty Miller.

-Senecio vernalis - Eastern groundsel by Matvey Andreyev.
+Senecio vernalis - Eastern groundsel by Matvey Andreyev, CC.

 Senecio serpens by Jason baker.

 Common Names: Ragwort, Groundsel, Dusty Miller, Butterweed, Blue Chalksticks, String of Pearls, Old Man in the Spring, Grimsel, Blue Chalk Fingers, Squaw Weed.

 Scientific names: Senecio vulgaris, S. cineraria, S. rowleyanus, S. jacobaea, S. mandraliscae, S. serpens, S. aureus, S. articulatus, S. macroglossus, S. confusus, S. madagascariensis and S. vitalis.